Viewing Study NCT06152653

 Acronym: TEAM

-Participants will be assigned in a single blind design to the NAC via jet nebulizer group or the NAC via AeroEclipse-VersaPAP nebulizer group Participants will each complete 5 treatment visits over the course of 30 days Each treatment visit will consist of two treatments of a 10 NAC 3 mL and 25 mg albuterol 05mL inhalation solution separated by 4 hours via the nebulization method specific to their group
+This is a single-blind phase 4 clinical trial designed to help determine the optimal method of delivery of aerosolized NAC to patients with mucus-associated lung disease (asthma and COPD).
+Subjects will be screened for evidence of mucus in their lungs as determined by CT imaging.
+Eligible participants will then be assigned to the NAC via jet nebulizer group or the NAC via AeroEclipse-VersaPAP nebulizer group and complete 5 treatment visits over the course of 30 days.
+Each treatment visit will consist of two treatments of a 10% NAC (3 mL) and 2.5 mg albuterol (0.5mL) inhalation solution separated by 4 hours, via the nebulization method specific to their group.

 Detailed Description: The optimal method for delivering aerosolized N-acetyl cysteine NAC Mucomyst to the airways for the purpose of lysing mucus plugs is not established The challenge is to ensure that the NAC aerosol penetrates the mucus plug to lyse it We hypothesize that increasing the inspiratory pressure during aerosol inhalation will improve mixing of NAC with plugs and increase the chance of lysis within the time that the NAC liquid medication dwells in the plugged airway segment Usual nebulizer systems that generate aerosols for inhalation do not allow for application of pressure during inspiration but the VersaPAP system from Monaghan Medical Corporation has this capability Specifically the VersaPAP system combines continuous positive pressure during inspiration while the patient inhales aerosol medication and the pressure will generate viscous fingers in the mucus plugs to aid lysis